 MidCap Value I Separate Account-Z - The investment seeks long-term growth of capital.
 Under normal circumstances, the fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of companies with medium market capitalizations at the time of purchase.
-It invests in value equity securities, and investment strategy that emphasizes buying equity securities that appear to be undervalued.
-The fund also invests in real estate investment trusts.
+It invests in value equity securities, an investment strategy that emphasizes buying equity securities that appear to be undervalued.